 Travel to the hip Balinese surf town of Canggu with Global Hobo.
 Over the course of four weeks, a team of word-savvy hobos will be given intensive writing and blogging tutelage focused on travel and digital media, as well as cross-cultural language training with a local language school.
 In their free time, interns will be exploring every nook and cranny of southern Bali so they can put together a comprehensive online destination guide in teams.
-They’ll also be producing two pieces for Global Hobo, which will be heavily workshopped over the course of the program.
+They’ll also be producing two pieces to be pitched and published online – either for Global Hobo or elsewhere – which will be heavily workshopped over the course of the program.

 If you’re a high-school leaver, this program is the perfect mini exchange to squeeze in before you hit the real world next year.
 If you’re already in the throes of university and studying something like journalism or communications, you may even be eligible for a full subject’s credit.
 And if you’re not studying and you’re just on the hunt for a cool project that combines travel and writing, well really, it would be rude not to, right?